DIPlib/diplib/INSTALL_Windows.md

 ## *Visual Studio*

-You can download the free MS Visual Studio Community Edition here: https://www.visualstudio.com/vs/community/.
+You can download the free *MS Visual Studio Community Edition* here: https://www.visualstudio.com/vs/community/.

 We recommend that you use at least the 2019 edition.
 In principle you need at least the 2015 edition.
-However, *DIPlib* uses some advanced C++14 constructs that will not compile with older versions of MSVC, and it is necessary to turn off some components to compile the project with those.
+However, *DIPlib* uses some advanced C++14 constructs that will not compile with older versions of *MSVC*, and it is necessary to turn off some components to compile the project with those.

 Download and install as directed.
 Select the "Desktop C++ applications" option.